 Apollo & Midnighter9 of 12Originally created as analogues of Batman and Superman, Apollo and Midnighter were among the first openly-gay superheroes in comic books and were certainly the most visible gay superhero couple in the late 90s and early 00s.
 When the Wildstorm Universe was folded into the DCU proper, they maintained their sexualities but their relationship was either off or completely erased before Steve Orlando’s Midnighter affirmed that they dated but were broken up in the "New 52."

-However, the success of that run has led to a renewed interest in the characters and the World’s Finest Couple got together again in the "Rebirth" era with the Midnighter & Apollo title.
+However, the success of that run led to a renewed interest in the characters, with the World’s Finest Couple getting together again in the "Rebirth" era with the Midnighter & Apollo title.